 Twistbox's production activities currently address over 1,500 handsets, including models manufactured by Nokia, Motorola, Samsung and Sony Ericsson.
-Twistbox has created an automated handset abstraction tool that significantly reduces the time required to "port" a game across a significant number of these handsets.
+Twistbox has created an automated handset abstraction and publishing tools that significantly reduces the time required to "port" and publish games and mobile services across a significant number of these handsets.

-Twistbox works with a number of languages, platforms, and formats, including J2ME, BREW, DoJa, and Symbian, and localizes its releases in the EFIGS languages (English, French, Italian, German and Spanish).
+Twistbox develops games and applications that work with a number of languages, platforms, and formats, including J2ME, BREW, DoJa, and Symbian, and localizes its releases in the EFIGS languages (English, French, Italian, German and Spanish).
 It is actively involved in a number of technical initiatives aimed at enhancing its titles with value-added features, such as multi-player functionality, 3D graphics, and location-based features.
-The market for mobile entertainment should increase dramatically as mobile operators continue to roll out their next generation service offerings and we see increases in bandwidth drive acceptance of handsets and other connected devices offering improvements in data handling capability, graphics resolution and other features.
-Real-time, operating-system based, handsets (smart phones/PDA phones) were previously available but at high price points, reflecting the fact they were high-end devices.
-As prices decrease in the future, phones should continue to grow steadily in both penetration and power.
+In addition to mobile video clips, games, WAP sites, and other entertainment applications, Twistbox is currently focusing its development and licensing activities on complementary applications such as in game advertising, TV-SMS campaigns, play-for-prizes and multi-player games.